 Formal responsibilities are necessary to ensure that key procedures are executed.
-Specific responsibilities of the Project Manager: Alpha, Site Manager: Medupi Power Station and Environmental Control Officer for the construction phase of this project are as detailed below.
+Specific responsibilities of the Project Director: Medupi, Assistant Projects Director: Medupi Power Station and Environmental Control Officer for the construction phases of this project are as detailed below.

-The Project Manager: Medupi Power Station will:
+The Project Director: Medupi Power Station will:

-- Ensure that Eskom and the Contractor are aware of all specifications, legal constraints and Eskom standards and procedures pertaining to the project specifically with regards to the environment. - Ensure that all stipulations within the EMP are communicated and adhered to by Eskom and its Contractor(s). - Monitor the implementation of the EMP throughout the project by means of site inspections and meetings.
+• Ensure that Eskom and the Contractor are aware of all specifications, legal constraints and Eskom standards and procedures pertaining to the project specifically with regards to the environment.

+- Ensure that all stipulations within the EMP are communicated and adhered to by Eskom and its Contractor(s). - Monitor the implementation of the EMP throughout the project by means of site inspections and meetings.
 This will be documented as part of the site meeting minutes. - Be fully conversant with the Environmental Impact Assessment for the project, the conditions of the RoD, and all relevant environmental legislation.

-The Site Manager: Medupi Power Station:
+The Site Director: Medupi Power Station will: